-Each organization must have on file in the Dean of Students' Office and the Office of Student Activities the following:
+Each organization must have on file in the Vice President for Student Services' Office and the Office of Student Engagement the following:

-1. Copy of its Constitution and By-Laws, and revisions made

-- 2. Registration form at the beginning of each academic year - 3.
+- 1. Copy of its Constitution and By-Laws, and revisions made - 2.
+Registration form at the beginning of each academic year - 3.
 List of members

 Each organization must have at least one advisor who is a faculty or staff member of the College.
 Funds are to be deposited in a local bank as collected and withdrawn by check countersigned by advisor when needed.
-An audited financial report must be presented to the Office of the Dean of Students.
+An audited financial report must be presented to the Office of the Vice President for Student Services.
 This report must be filed before Spring elections.
 Election of officers must be held in the Spring of each year for the succeeding year.